Intro | Health Benefits of Sprouts | How to Grow | Top Types of Sprouts | Where to Buy Seeds | Precautions | Shop

 The concept of sprouting seeds from grains and vegetables has been recorded to some degree throughout human history, with references in the Book of Daniel as well as evidence of use among ancient Chinese physicians who were believed to have used them to heal and cure illnesses.

-Sprouts, like alfalfa, broccoli and wheatgrass, have been utilized as a dietary food source among health conscious communities around the world since the 1960's.
-It wasn't until the 80's and 90's, however, that consuming raw sprouts as a salad vegetable became popular amid a more mainstream audience.
+Sprouts, like alfalfa, daikon and wheatgrass, have been utilized as a dietary food source among health-conscious communities around the world since the 1960s.
+It wasn't until the '80s and '90s, however, that consuming raw sprouts as a salad vegetable became popular amid a more mainstream audience.

 Sprout seeds are first soaked and rinsed to remove enzyme inhibitors and also to help initiate germination.
 As the seed is nutritionally activated through the process of sprouting, it begins to break down starches into simpler carbohydrates, fats into fatty acids and proteins into amino acids.
 This, in effect, makes these nutritional properties more bioavailable to us when we consume them.

-Each particular sprout variety is composed of their own complex of vitamins, minerals, antioxidants and unique health enhancing constituents, but one of the great benefits that all sprouts have in common is their high enzyme content.
+Each particular sprout variety is composed of its own complex of vitamins, minerals, antioxidants and unique constituents, but one of the great benefits that all sprouts have in common is their high enzyme content.

 These enzymes are also found in raw fruits and vegetables as well as fermented foods.
 They are very helpful for breaking down the foods we eat into usable nutrients and processing undigested waste material.